wkumari/draft-harkins-owe/README.md

    monitors, etc.  [Ed note: The ietf-hotel SSID is an example of an open wifi network likely familiar to most readers. ]

+Harkins & Kumari        Expires February 23, 2017               [Page 3]

+Internet-Draft      Opportunistic Wireless Encryption        August 2016

    In addition, many businesses (for example, coffee shops and bars) offer free Wi-Fi as an inducement to customers to enter and remain in the premises.
 Many customers will use the availability of free Wi-Fi as a deciding factor in which business to patronize.
-Since these

-Harkins & Kumari        Expires February 18, 2017               [Page 3]

-Internet-Draft      Opportunistic Wireless Encryption        August 2016

-   businesses are not Internet service providers, they are often unwilling and/or unqualified to perform complex configuration on their network.
+Since these businesses are not Internet service providers, they are often unwilling and/or unqualified to perform complex configuration on their network.
 In addition, customers are generally unwilling to do